mever-team/FairBench/docs/advanced/ml_integration.md

 these will be internally converted to FairBench's selected backend.
 Switch to a different backend as shown below.

-!!! info
-    The `numpy` backend is selected by default.

 ```python
 import fairbench as fb